mahisnghrwt/todoapp/README.md

 - Add 'Sync with Server' button
 - Fix error handling
 - Output relevant error messages to the user via Notification component

+- [ ] Display date created for Lists in Home component
+- [ ] Display sorting preference for a list
+- [ ] Display input validation error for CreateListForm

+- [ ] Add functionality to clear all completed Todos
+- [ ] Display date created for Todo in detailed-view Recurring Todo
+    - [ ] Allow to embed a message(and a timestamp) for every action in a recurring todo
+    - [ ] Limit recurring status in 'basic' view
+    - [ ] Show recurring status in detail in 'detailed-view'
+    - [ ] Option to clear activity history